 What this means for the rest of the season — and March Madness

-This college basketball season could be on pace for a historic level of parity, particularly at the No. 1 spot in the AP Top 25 poll.
+This college basketball season has reached historic levels of parity with seven different teams earning the No. 1 spot in the AP Top 25 poll.

 Preseason No. 1 Michigan State lost its season opener on Nov.
 5 to Kentucky, which then took over the No. 1 spot in the AP poll before a home loss to Evansville on Nov.
 12. Two weeks later, No. 1 Duke fell at home in overtime to Stephen F. Austin, which allowed fellow ACC member Louisville to assume the No. 1 spot, only to lose to unranked Texas Tech on Dec.
-10. Kansas took over the No. 1 spot on Monday.
+10. Kansas took over the No. 1 spot, but then ceded it to Gonzaga before Baylor claimed it from the 'Zags.

 All that goes to say that a potentially historic level of parity in the 2019-20 regular season would presumably lead to a wild four weeks during the NCAA tournament.
 There are upsets every season during March Madness but there could be even more than usual if the revolving door at No. 1 (and beyond) in the AP poll continues.

-Despite the instability at the top spot in the polls, the championship arc tells us that through mid-December, two of the teams that best meet the requirements of recent national champions are Ohio State in Year 3 of the Chris Holtmann era and Louisville in Year 2 under Chris Mack, along with familiar faces at Gonzaga, Michigan State, Kansas and Duke.
+Despite the instability at the top spot in the polls, the championship arc tells us that through the first three months of the season, two of the teams that best meet the requirements of recent national champions are regular contenders Kansas and Duke, plus one of the most consistent programs of the last decade in Gonzaga and a Dayton team that has surged onto the national scene.

 The Red Raiders' offense ranked No. 140 national in adjusted offensive efficiency on Jan.
 28, according to kenpom.com, and after their run to the national championship game, they finished the season ranked No. 25 on offense.